Minneapolis Police Investigating Deadly Shooting Early Tuesday

 Next

-Juvenile Shot and Killed Late Monday in Willmar
+Juvenile Fatally Shot Late Monday in Willmar